 If you want to finish your wainscoting after mounting, I suggest cutting and priming down the material before installation, then applying a single paint coat of your choice and allowing it to dry.
 You may then finish by putting a coat of paint over the surface after the installation.

 It’s basically as simple as purchasing pre-primed wainscoting and applying the final paint/ stain coat on it after you have successfully installed it.
 This way, you get chances to fix any gaps or holes that might have occurred during installation, giving a much neater look.

 Many people consider painting wainscoting the same color as the wall.
 And others paint it the same color as the trim.

+If you want to add some extra pop to your room, painting the wainscoting a different color is a great way to do it – get creative and use two colors or even a pattern.
 You could even go for a two-tone look and paint the top half of the wainscoting one color and the bottom half another.

-For example, if you were putting up wainscoting in a bathroom that had white walls, you might want to continue with the white theme and paint it white as well.
+IMO, the location and the room where you are putting up the wainscoting matter the most when deciding what color to paint it.
+For example, if you were putting up wainscoting in a bathroom that had white walls, you might want to continue with the white theme and paint the wainscoting white as well.

-For kitchen or dining room wainscoting, many people like to use darker colors like chocolate brown or coffee to make it feel more like a formal dining room.
+But if you were putting up wainscoting in a living room with tan walls, you can paint it a rich brown color to match the furniture.
+For kitchen or dining room wainscoting, you may use darker colors like chocolate brown or coffee to make it feel more like a formal dining room.

 Some other popular wainscoting colors are grey, blue, and green.
 Overall, it depends on the look you are going for in the room.